Archy-Official/Welcomer-bot/README.md

 ## Known Issues — Planned for v2

 These are confirmed issues in the current version.
 None of them break core functionality but they are worth knowing about.

-**`reconnect=False` on the Discloud bot**
-The discord.py client is set to not automatically reconnect on WebSocket drops.
-This means a transient network blip or a routine Discord gateway restart will kill the bot connection and rely on Discloud's process-level autorestart instead of a lightweight socket reconnect.
-The fix is one character — `reconnect=True` — and will be in v2.

 **No timeout on `patchWebhook()`**
 `fetchViaProxy()` has a 4-second `AbortSignal.timeout` on every request. `patchWebhook()` does not.
 If a proxy node accepts the connection but hangs without responding, the entire command handler will stall indefinitely waiting for it.
 Under concurrent load this could pile up.
 A matching timeout will be added in v2.